Darsh20009/bustan-aleman/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a unified design system with a core color palette of Green (#10B981), White (#FFFFFF), and Orange (#F97316).
 All UI elements, including headers, content sections, and interactive components, are centered and adhere to this palette for a consistent, Islamic aesthetic.

-The Quran reader includes an enhanced dark mode with a green/black theme for improved readability.
+**Major Redesign (October 2025):**
+- Full dark mode support via ThemeProvider (SSR-safe) across all components
+- Mushaf-style Quran reader with 604-page layout (canonical Quran pagination)
+- Single-page workspace architecture with persistent navigation and collapsible panels
+- Per-ayah state tracking (markers, notes, memorization, recitation attempts)
+- Enhanced database schema with quranAyahMarkers and quranRecitationAttempts tables
+- Secure authenticated API routes for Quran stats, markers, and page data

 Typography predominantly uses emerald and orange shades, eliminating gray text for brand consistency.
 The design supports RTL for Arabic language.

 ### Technical Implementations
 -   **Frontend**: React 18 with TypeScript, Vite for fast development, shadcn/ui and Radix UI for accessible components, TanStack Query for server state, Wouter for routing, and Tailwind CSS for styling.